 3. More Satisfaction, Less Frustration

-Sending these surveys out at the right time will ensure that your customers aren’t frustrated.
+Sending these surveys promptly will ensure your customers aren’t frustrated.
 Nothing good comes from making your customers suffer.
-That is why the best time to send a survey is something worth thinking about.
+That is why the best time to send a survey is worth considering.

-How To Get More Responses On Your Survey
+How To Get High Responses On Your Survey

-The motivation behind deciding the best time to send a survey in 2023 is to get more responses.
-But while we’re here, there are also other best practices to keep in mind when trying to get more responses to your survey.
+The motivation behind deciding the best time to send a survey in 2024 is to get more responses.
+But while we’re here, there are other best practices to remember when trying to get more answers to your survey.

 Let’s walk through some of them –